KABOSScodes/apm_projects/chapters/ChapterNotes.md

 ### Choosing Tuning Parameters
 **Book: Section 4.6**
-> The “one-standard error” method for choosing simpler models finds the nu- merically optimal value and its corresponding standard error and then seeks the simplest model whose performance is within a single standard error of the numerically best value.
+> "The “one-standard error” method for choosing simpler models finds the numerically optimal value and its corresponding standard error and then seeks the simplest model whose performance is within a single standard error of the numerically best value.
 This procedure originated with classification and regression trees (Breiman et al. (1984) and Sects.
 8.1 and 14.1).
 In Fig. 4.10, the standard error of the accuracy values when the cost is 8 is about 0.7 %.
 This technique would find the simplest tuning parameter settings associated with accuracy no less than 74.3 % (75 %–0.7 %).
-This procedure would choose a value of 2 for the cost parameter.
+This procedure would choose a value of 2 for the cost parameter."

-> Another approach is to choose a simpler model that is within a certain tolerance of the numerically best value.
+> "Another approach is to choose a simpler model that is within a certain tolerance of the numerically best value.
 The percent decrease in performance could be quantified by (X − O)/O where X is the performance value and O is the numerically optimal value.
 For example, in Fig. 4.9, the best accuracy value across the profile was 75 %.
 If a 4 % loss in accuracy was acceptable as a trade-off for a simpler model, accuracy values greater than 71.2% would be acceptable.
-For the profile in Fig.4.9, a cost value of 1 would be chosen using this approach.
+For the profile in Fig.4.9, a cost value of 1 would be chosen using this approach."